 Quality assurance doesn’t make the rules, but we do ensure they’re followed.
 There’s a heightened level of confidence and trust when clients know the company they’re working with is held accountable to a high standard.
 And that typically starts with being truthful – we’re going to do what we say and achieve those results.

 How does quality assurance help Accredited Debt Relief and their clients?

-We view ourselves as partners with our Certified Debt Specialists.
+We view ourselves as partners with our Consolidation Specialists.
 Together, we’re creating a better experience for the client.

 Primarily, our roles are to review the client’s experience, from their first call to graduating from the program, and eliminate anything that could have an adverse effect.
 Our “quality quest” is to protect the company, our clients and employees by avoiding risk and evaluating performance, providing feedback and ensuring we meet the expectations of the federal and state agencies in each area that we serve.

 It’s imperative that the message our teams convey is consistent, truthful and conspicuous.
 We don’t just find an issue once, communicate it and move on to the next issue.
 We share our findings, confirm with the manager that coaching has taken place, give the team member a couple of days to practice, and then circle back to ensure they implement that correction.
 So it’s not just like we’re finding things and moving on.
 We’re going to make sure they’re taking the right steps because that was the feedback that was given.